masogit/amb-doc/docs/start/configuration.md

 browser_param = /ucmdb-browser/ucmdb_widget.jsp?server=Default%20Client&locale=en#widget=properties;refocus-selection=
 ```

-`adapter` set to `false` will disable UCMDB adapter monitor from AM Browser.
+Setting `adapter` to `false` will disable UCMDB adapter monitor from AM Browser.

-When `GlobalId` field is added in Viewer, in detail page, you will see a link on GlobalId to open `UCMDB Browser`.
+When `GlobalId` field is added in the AMB view, on the detail page, you will see a link on GlobalId to open `UCMDB Browser`.